rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 7. Governance frameworks include policies, processes, roles, controls, and oversight mechanisms that make responsible practices systematic.

-8. Risk-based governance applies oversight proportional to risk—light for low-risk applications, moderate for medium-risk, stringent for high-risk.
+8. Risk-based governance applies oversight proportional to risk-light for low-risk applications, moderate for medium-risk, stringent for high-risk.

 9. The future brings multi-agent systems with emergent behaviors, a trajectory toward more general AI capabilities, and the need for continuous learning as durable advantage.